Geographic Information Services (GIS)

 The City has hundreds of layers of GIS data in a centralized database.
 This data is available to City staff and the public through download or on CD.
 Also, this data can be searched online via Open Raleigh GIS Data.Learn more about Geographic Digital Data Management

 The GIS staff is involved in a variety of activities, associations, and events to promote a better understanding of GIS technology and its benefits and uses.
 The information below is a sampling of these activities and provides information for anyone interested in learning more about GIS.

 - GIS Day, held annually and celebrated around the world, is devoted to GIS education and outreach.
 The City participates with Wake County and the State of North Carolina to provide an annual free event open to the public.

-- Neighborhood College is sponsored by the Community Services Division twice a year.
+- Neighborhood College is sponsored by the Community Engagement Division twice a year.
 During the sessions, GIS staff leads hands-on training for online mapping applications and shows how GIS is used in the City.

 History and Partnerships

 The City implemented the enterprise GIS program in the early 1990's and all departments have access to geographic data and analysis capabilities through a variety of desktop and web based tools.
 GIS is used to support decision making and operational services by combining complex database analysis and map visualization to help explain events, predict outcomes, and plan strategies.

 The City of Raleigh and Wake County have a partnership which has been in place since the inception of the GIS program and provides immeasurable benefits to City and County staff and its citizens.
 Data sharing, application development and hosting, training, and customer support are just a few of the areas where the organizations work together to reduce costs and provide better services.